Submanifolds that are level sets of solutions to a second-order elliptic PDE: Introduction

 To the best of our knowledge, there are no results related to Rubel's problem in any dimension $n\geq3$.
 The reason for this is twofold.
 Analytically, all existing results in the case $n=2$ have been obtained using complex analytic techniques, which are no longer applicable when $n\geq3$.
 Topologically, the situation is much simpler when $n=2$ because any connected component of a regular level set of a function $u$ on $\RR^2$ is homeomorphic to a line or to a circle, and the latter possibility must be obviously excluded in the case where $u$ is harmonic.
 On the contrary, in higher dimension there are infinitely many topological types of level sets and it is not obvious which ones can actually be level sets of a harmonic function.

-Our objective in this paper is to study which hypersurfaces $L$ in $\RR^n$ can be regular level sets of a harmonic function up to homeomorphism.
-In particular, we aim to explore to which extent there is a large collection of hypersurfaces that can be level sets of a harmonic function.
+Our objective in this paper is to develop some tools to analyze which hypersurfaces $L$ in $\RR^n$ can be regular level sets of a harmonic function up to diffeomorphism.
+In particular, we aim to explore to what extent there is a large collection of smooth, properly embedded hypersurfaces that can be level sets of a harmonic function.
 Roughly speaking, this would measure the complexity of the (singular) foliations one would need to consider in any approach to the higher dimensional Rubel problem.
 Other than the obvious obstruction that the hypersurface $L$ must be noncompact and the analysis of explicit examples of harmonic functions, there are no results on the admissible topological types of $L$.
 For instance, in dimension $n=3$ it is easy to construct explicit harmonic functions having level sets with a connected component homeomorphic to elementary surfaces such as the plane or the cylinder, but nothing is known regarding more complicated objects as in the following

 \begin{question} Is there a harmonic function $u$ in $\RR^3$ such that $u^{-1}(0)$ has a connected component homeomorphic to the genus $g$ torus with $N$ ends, to the torus of infinite genus or to the infinite jungle gym? (cf.\ Figure~\ref{F.jungle}). \end{question}